Chicago Columbus Day Parade October 11

 When: Monday, October 11,2021.
 Parade steps off at 12:30PM.
 The festivities begin with a 9am mass at the Shrine of Our Lady of Pompeii, 1224 W. Lexington Street.
 A wreath laying ceremony 10:30AM in Arrigo Park, 801 S. Loomis St.

-Where: Parade, State Street from Wacker to Van Buren.
+Where: Parade, State Street from Lake to Van Buren.
 Free.

-Columbus Day Chairman Sal Perricone will lead the line of march, with JCCIA President Frank Cerrone, Mayor Rahm Emanuel, and many other dignitaries from city, state and the Italian community.
-The Columbus Day Parade has over 150 units – bands, floats and marchers.
+Columbus Day Chairman, JCCIA President and other dignitaries from city, state and the Italian community will march in the Parade.
+The Columbus Day Parade has over 150 units – bands, floats (Nina, Ointa and Santa Maria!) and marchers.
 All ethnicities are invited to join the parade.

 Aurelios, 1212 S. Michigan, (312) 374-4459.
 I’ve had this pizza at the home-base in Homewood and it was delicious.
 They have a two story rooftop per their website.